These cherry juice for gout guidelines explain how cherries in your diet can help you cope with gout.

 But controversy surrounds the ability of cherries, and other fruits, to lower uric acid.

-In 2009, whilst researching the impact of strawberries on human health, Tulipani notes the highly individual affects of strawberries on uric acid, and questions other claims that cherries may reduce uric acid.
+In 2009, whilst researching the impact of strawberries on human health, Tulipani notes the highly individual effects of strawberries on uric acid, and questions other claims that cherries may reduce uric acid.

 Cherries, Cherry Juice & Gout Studies